-Figure 90 Proxy Settings
+Figure 97 Proxy Settings

-- 4. In the Proxy hostname text box, enter the address of the proxy server. - In the Proxy port text box, enter the port number for the proxy server.When entering a proxy address in the Bypass proxy for field, do not use spaces or carriage returns between addresses. - 6.
+- 4. In the Proxy hostname text box, enter the address of the proxy server. - In the Proxy port text box, enter the port number for the proxy server.
+When entering proxy addresses the Bypass proxy for field, do not use spaces or carriage returns between addresses. - 6.
 In the Bypass proxy for text box, enter addresses for web sites that do not require to go through the proxy server.
 Use a comma "," between addresses. - 7.
 Touch Connect. - 8.
 Touch O.